 Notwithstanding the impacts of the COVID-19 pandemic, The Capricornian (your Credit Union) has continued to perform well this year.
-Our after-tax profit was \$1,662,659, a small decrease on last year's figure of \$1,667,048 as a result of additional costs incurred due to the COVID-19 challenges we faced.
+Our after-tax profit was \$1,493,259, a decrease on last year's figure of \$1,662,659 as a result of additional costs incurred due to the COVID-19 challenges we faced and rising government regulation.